Including Laws Enacted through December 2015

 How is the Database Available?
 Download one of the following Database PDFs:

 What IAQ Issues are Covered by the Database?
 The Database includes laws that address a variety of pollutants, practices, and building types.
 The aim of the Database is to show the different types of policy strategies states have employed, rather than the number of policies enacted.
-Given the multi-faceted nature of IAQ issues, the Database cannot include all IAQ-related laws, and some highly-regulated issues (e.g., lead paint, asbestos, secondhand smoke) are excluded from the database because information on those policies is available elsewhere.
+Given the multi-faceted nature of IAQ issues, the Database cannot include all IAQ-related laws, and some highly-regulated issues (e.g., lead paint, asbestos, secondhand smoke) are excluded from the database.

 What other Information on IAQ Policy does ELI Provide?
-ELI provides a variety of other materials on state and local IAQ laws.
+ELI provides a variety of other materials on state IAQ laws.
 In addition to reports with in-depth analysis, ELI publishes several policy briefs that are updated regularly as new state laws are enacted.
 Our Topics in School Environmental Health resource offers information on state policies addressing IAQ in schools, and also is updated regularly.
-Visit our Indoor Environments and Green Buildings Policy Resource Center, where you can browse materials by type of resource or by topic.
+Visit the home page of our Indoor Environments and Green Buildings Policy Resource Center, where you can browse materials by type of resource or by topic.